Sri Lanka takes next step to opening strategic China-built port

 The Mahinda Rajapaksa International Airport is due to open on March 18, after being built with a $209 million Chinese loan, with China Harbour Engineering Company building the first phase.

-But the viability of the whole plan will depend largely on the success of the port, which has had a rocky start and is increasingly criticized for its low returns on investment.
+But the viability of the whole plan will depend largely on the success of the port, which has had a rocky start and is increasingly criticised for its low returns on investment.

 Thousands of ships were meant to use Hambantota port soon after its November 2010 launch as an alternative to Singapore or Dubai, and unload goods to be moved across Asia and Australia.